Understanding Societal Stereotypes And How They Can Be Harmful

 Challenging and overcoming stereotypes

-Challenging and overcoming stereotypes can require individual and collective effort.
+Challenging and overcoming stereotypes can require individual and group effort.
 On a personal level, each person can contribute to challenging stereotypes by examining their own beliefs and assumptions.
 By engaging in self-reflection, individuals may be able to recognize their personal biases and actively work towards overcoming them.

 In some cases, those most affected by societal stereotypes may internalize harmful generalizations, leading to self-doubt and limitation.
 For example, a woman might internalize harmful gender stereotypes about her abilities, and a person in the LGBTQ+ community might internalize homophobia.